-In his spare time, Professor Mehta reads graphic novels, drinks single-malt whisky, and trains for salsa performances.
+In his spare time, Assoc Prof Mehta reads graphic novels, drinks single-malt whisky, and trains for salsa performances.

 Review of Michael Madary’s book Visual Phenomenology, Philosophical Review, forthcoming

 “Phenomenal, normative, and other explanatory gaps: A general diagnosis,” Philosophy and Phenomenological Research, 2017 (online)